Digital Direct Mail Printing: Your Green Choice

 Lastly, work with the printer company to ensure the recyclability of the project.
 For this, it is important to utilize ink that has minimal volatile organic compounds (VOC’s).
 Ideally, you should state a preference for vegetable and/or soy-based inks.
 These are an ideal alternative to petroleum-based inks not only because they are less toxic, but also because they are made from a renewable resource.

-However, it is important that the printer work closely with the design team and the paper supplier to make sure the job can be printed with these inks since only certain papers can accommodate low VOC ink.
+However, it is important that the printer works closely with the design team and the paper supplier to make sure the job can be printed with these inks since only certain papers can accommodate low VOC ink.

 Which of these tips can your company implement right away to become even greener?